marcotallone/deep-learning-project/README.md

 ### Classification Models

+The comparison between the models has been done considering accuracy, loss and confidence in the training.
+For what concerns the test set, which gives more interesting scores to be compared, we considered accuracy and confidence.
+Confidence gives us a measure of how much the model is sure of the prediction it is making.
+It is calculated passing the outputs of the model through a softmax function and extracting the maximum value, which is the probability of the class predicted by the model.
+The higher the confidence, the more the model is sure of the prediction it is making.

 ### Segmentation Models

 As previously anticipated 3 models have been implemented to perform the segmentation task on the BraTS 2020 dataset.
 These models are all based on the U-Net architecture.
 U-Net models consist in an **encoder** part, which compresses input images into a lower dimensional representation, and a symmetrical **decoder** part, which expands the compressed representation back to the original image size.
 The encoder part is usually composed of a series of convolutional layers with pooling layers in between, while the decoder part is composed of a series of convolutional layers with upsampling layers in between.
 Between the encoder and the decoder lies the **bottleneck** layer, which elaborates the most abstract representation of the input data and acts as a bridge between the two parts.\